 Morgan Luttig is an experienced choral director, general music teacher, musical director, vocalist, and pianist.
-Currently she is the Visiting Choral Director and Visiting Instructor of Music at Washington and Lee University for the 2018-2019 academic year.
+She is currently pursuing her PhD in Music Education - Choral Conducting at Florida State University, where she acts as Assistant Conductor for the Tallahassee Community Chorus.
+Previously, she was Visiting Choral Director and Visiting Instructor of Music at Washington and Lee University for the 2018-2019 academic year.

-Morgan has a Master of Music Education - Choral Emphasis degree from Westminster Choir College.
+Morgan received her Master of Music Education - Choral Emphasis degree from Westminster Choir College.
 Prior to graduate school, she was the Choral Director and General Music Teacher for Preschool through 12th grade at St. Andrew's School in Savannah, Georgia.
 She has a Bachelor of Arts in Music degree from Washington and Lee University, as well as her K-12 vocal and instrumental teaching certification.

 Morgan sang with Westminster Kantorei, Westminster Symphonic Choir, Westminster Jubilee Singers, and Westminster Master Singers while completing her masters degree.
 In addition, she acted as a Conducting Fellow for the Princeton Girlchoir and Princeton Boychoir, as well as Associate Conductor for the Westminster Neighborhood Children's Choir.
 For her Graduate Assistantship in Music Education, Morgan was the 6th Grade General Music Teacher at John Witherspoon Middle School.